kungfusheep/ts-internal-module-workflow/README.md

 This esentially gives us the concept of a TypeScript library project.
 It also makes no assertions on how your codebase loads its code in production, that's left up to your preference.

 ## Options

 At the moment there are only a couple of custom options

 - `--release` Minifies the build output and turns off sourcemaps.
 - `--verbose` Turns on a bit of extra logging.

-## TODO

-- Have a tidy up in the gulpfile.
-- Finish this README...!

 ## Contributing